OV-chipkaart: Public Transport Smart Card in the Netherlands

 • Passengers must check-in and check-out of every journey using card readers.

 • Minimum card balance of €4 (public transport) and €20 (train) - taken off as a deposit on check-in.

 • Correct fare deducted on check-out, deposit is refunded.

 • Every traveller aged 4 or higher must have their own OV-chip card.

 "OV" stands for Openbaar Vervoer which means "public transport" in Dutch.
 Like London's Oyster and Hong Kong's Octopus, the OV-chip smart card system works using an embedded RFID chip inside the card.
 Unlike Oyster, contactless debit cards are NOT valid for use on the OV-chip card system.

 Passengers need to "check-in" and "check-out" respectively, at the start and end of their journey.
-This is done by placing the card onto the special free-standing card readers installed at station platforms and near doors on buses and trams.
-Some metro stations in Amsterdam also have gate barriers in place.
+This is done by placing the OV-chip card onto the special free-standing card readers - these are found either at station platforms/halls, gate barriers or near the doors on board trams and buses.

 There are 3 types of OV-chipkaart available: